Skip advert

 Strong safety and good reliability reputation should give peace of mind

-It’s almost hard to believe that Skodas were mocked just a couple of decades ago; now they’re customer favourites and tend to score highly in our Driver Power owner satisfaction survey, although in the most recent 2022 edition ratings have dropped.
+It’s almost hard to believe that Skodas were mocked just a couple of decades ago; more recently they’ve become customer favourites and tend to score highly in our Driver Power owner satisfaction survey, although in the most recent 2023 Driver Power manufacturer results its overall standing wasn’t quite so impressive.

-Skoda came 20th out of 29 manufacturers in our 2022 Driver Power survey, which is a fall from previous years of consistently high scores.
-The Octavia itself came in 66th out of the top 75 cars rated.
+Skoda came 20th out of 32 manufacturers, following years of it being in the top spots.
+The Octavia itself came in 66th out of the top 75 cars rated in 2022, but didn’t appear in the results in 2023 or 2024.
 Owners were unimpressed with the Octavia’s driving feel, ride, handling, and gearbox smoothness, but it scored well for boot space and low running costs.
 A middling 21% of Skoda owners as a whole reported a fault with their cars within the first year, so while reliability might not be terrible, it’s not exceptional either.

 A five-star score from crash-test body Euro NCAP means the car is very safe.
 It scored 92% for adult protection and 88% and 79% in the child protection and safety assist categories respectively.
 Standard safety equipment is good, as you get collision avoidance, lane-departure assist and oncoming traffic warning.